tjhunter/karps/doc/paper/scratch.md

 and future needs.

-Artificial intelligence is not well captured by current data systems because of its roots in statistics, and its peculiar needs.
+Artificial intelligence is not well captured by current data systems because of its roots in statistics, and its peculiar characteristics.
 Statistical workloads can usually trade some exactness in results for large computing gains, as shown by BlinkDB in some workloads.
 Current exploration has so far focused on starting from a high level goal (embedding constraints in SQL for example) and working these constraints through an existing engine.
 This paper proposes a bottom-up approach.
 It focuses on establishing a small, highly structured set of primitive operations that capture well the requirements of statistical techniques such as the bootstrap or model learning.
-In the streaming section, we will show that in this context, a statistical workload has the same characteristics as a streaming workload, and that for both we can establish some convergence and soundness guarantees.
+In the streaming section, we will show that a statistical workload has the same characteristics as a streaming workload, and that for both we can establish some convergence and soundness guarantees.

 Data processing systems are primarily focused on transforming data, and as such reading and writing